 - In a large bowl, combine the first eight ingredients.
 Add stuffing and toss lightly.
 Just before baking, loosely stuff the turkey.
 Place remaining stuffing in a greased 1-1/2-qt. baking dish; refrigerate.

 - Skewer openings of turkey; tie drumsticks together.
 Place on a rack in a roasting pan.
 Brush with melted butter.
-Bake, uncovered, at 325° for 2-3/4 to 3 hours or until a meat thermometer reads 180° for turkey and 165° for stuffing.
+Bake, uncovered, at 325° for 2-3/4 to 3 hours or until a thermometer reads 180° for turkey and 165° for stuffing.
 Bake additional stuffing, covered, for 40-50 minutes or until heated through.
 When the turkey begins to brown, baste if needed; cover lightly with foil.